Battlevaria/battlevaria.github.io/en/price/index.md

 #### The base price to participate is €20.00 for the full weekend.

-### The deadline for signing up for site food and beds has passed, sorry.

 #### Food

 Those who signed up in time will get **food** Friday evening, Saturday